 Balancing Trust with Your Team and Organization

-Being a new team lead can feel overwhelming, especially when you’re trying to earn trust from both your team and the organization.
+Being a new team lead can feel overwhelming, especially when you’re trying to earn the trust of your team and the organization.
 It’s easy to think you have to pick sides—either focus on bonding with your team or aligning with the company.

 But you don’t have to choose.
-You can build trust with both, and that will make you a stronger leader.
-Trust is what allows you to connect with those above you and those you lead, giving everyone more confidence in your ability to lead.
+You can build trust with both, making you a stronger leader.
+Trust allows you to connect with those above you and those you lead, giving everyone more confidence in your ability to lead.

-This article will explore how to balance trust with your team and the organization, without having to sacrifice one for the other.
+This article will explore balancing trust with your team and the organization without sacrificing one for the other.

 Balancing Trust: Team and Organization Together

-Building trust with both your team and the organization might seem tough, but it’s manageable.
+Building trust with your team and the organization might seem tough but manageable.
 The key is understanding that trust isn’t about picking sides or playing favorites.
 It comes from being open, honest, and consistent with everyone involved.

 It’s not about choosing one over the other.
-By being clear in how you communicate and making decisions that are fair, you can create an environment where both your team and the organization feel supported.
+By being clear in your communication and making fair decisions, you can create an environment where both your team and the organization feel supported.
 The focus should be on maintaining integrity in all your interactions.

 Building Trust with Your Team

 Your team needs to know they can rely on you, and that starts with good communication.
-Being approachable and clear about what’s happening, what the goals are, and what challenges lie ahead helps people feel secure.
+Being approachable and transparent about what’s happening, the goals, and what challenges lie ahead helps people feel secure.
 When they know where things stand and how they fit in, it builds their confidence.

-Listening is a big part of this too.
+Listening is a big part of this, too.
 Your team wants to feel like they’re being heard.
 Take the time to listen to their concerns and involve them in decisions, even small ones.
-It shows you value their input, and that goes a long way in building trust.
+It shows you value their input, which goes a long way in building trust.

 And be transparent.
 If something’s not working, don’t shy away from sharing it.
 Being honest when things aren’t going as planned shows you respect them, and that kind of openness strengthens trust between you and the team.